Graduate School of Arts and Sciences

 Research and Course Assistantships

-Research and course assistantships are available in several programs, especially the science areas.
+Research and course assistantships are available in several programs.
 Application should be made to the chair of the graduate program.

 Brandeis established the Dean's Fellowship in 1995.
 The fellowship was created to encourage students from groups whose underrepresentation in the nation's Ph.D. population has been severe and long-standing to pursue doctoral studies in the humanities, social sciences and creative arts at the Graduate School of Arts and Sciences at Brandeis.
 The Dean's Fellowship provides five years of funding with a nine-month stipend, assuming satisfactory academic progress.